Table of Contents

 Why Spain and Finland?

 Honestly because of this deal.
 I never considered travelling to Madrid or Helsinki before.
-Nothing against either of these places, but other destinations kept popping up on my travel radar before them.
+I have nothing against either of these places, but other destinations kept popping up on my travel radar before them.
 Still, the flight deal I got was reasonable ($600 roundtrip – I paid $850 flying to London 7 years ago), but I hesitated for a while before booking my flight.
 Why?

 Fears, doubts, and all that jazz.